obsidiansystems/ledger-app-tezos/README.md

 begin installing, as you will need to confirm and verify a few things during the process.

 Still within the virtualenv, run the `./install.sh` command.
+This script is in the root directory of this very repo.
 This script takes two parameters, the first of which is the *name* of the application you are installing, and the second is the path to the `app.hex` file:

 * If you are installing the baking app, we recommend using the name "Tezos Baking".